com-480-data-visualization/com-480-project-ms-paint/README.md

 ### Exploratory Data Analysis

 Pre-processing of the data set you chose:
+# French Dataset:
+Data starts the 2020-02-24, it is available in 3 types departments, region, and for France.
+We will be focusing on regions of France.
+Available data is the daily number of people hospitalised, sos-medecin actions related to covid-19.
+Data on the sex of patients is available.
+22423 data-points are stored in a csv format for the regions.

 Show some basic statistics and get insights about the data